 I began a second undergraduate degree at the age of 27.
-I first graduated at the age of 22 with a B.Sc in Biology from a respected school, and spent 4 years bouncing between jobs and cities, reading, researching, taking art classes, making friends, becoming a yoga teacher, adopting cats, travelling, and casually tackling the festering question that resided in the pit of my stomach: what do I actually want to do with my life?
+I first graduated at the age of 22 with an Honours BSc in Biology from a respected school, and spent 4 years bouncing between jobs and cities, reading, researching, taking art classes, making friends, becoming a yoga teacher, adopting cats, travelling, and casually tackling the festering question that resided in the pit of my stomach: what do I actually want to do with my life?

 I certainly didn’t want to do anything that I could do with that pesky Biology degree that I had stubbornly forced myself to complete.
 It is a point of pride for me that I managed to finish that degree, but it was only out of a sheer unwillingness to quit, and definitely not out of passion for my major.